Matt-Jones-Developer/Portfolio/README.md

 ## Mock-up Design

-mockup - show the actual mockup I designed before coding - as a screenshot here.

-- layout design - what goes where and why.
-- colour palette - how I chose them and why.
-- any graphic or font design or workflow - why I chose them.
-- How the design helped to cater for all the project FEATURES above.
+mockup - here are my wireframes and design mockups I created before coding - I ended up reverting back to the original design to meet the criteria but still included the gameboy slide reel inside my gameboy assets website.

+- layout design - kept it simple and followed the assessment criteria, I wanted to include other information but felt that the brief didn.t allow me to do so without changing the criteria.
+- colour palette - I chose light and dark greys as the main backgrounds, highlighted by aqua.
+I wanted to make the colour grid randomise but I ended up using CSS animations to achieve the effect I wanted.
+The secondary palette was to complement the gameboy page (you can view my palettes in the design folder)

 First design wireframe: